LokeshReddy37/LokeshReddy37/README.md

 🎓 3rd-year CSE student
 💻 Strong in Java and Decent in MERN Stack

-🔐 Currently working with Spring Boot + Security + Keycloak (JWT) 🧠 Interested in system design, security, and scalable backends 🌱 Learning every day — trading basics, advanced backend concepts, and research-oriented tech ⚡ Career goal: work at an innovative startup, ideally in green / renewable energy
+🔐 Currently working with Spring Boot + Security + Keycloak (JWT)

+🧠 Interested in system design, security, and scalable backends

+🌱 Learning every day —  advanced backend concepts,trading and DSA .

+⚡ Career goal: work at an innovative startup, ideally in green / renewable energy